 Amazonian

-Relating to the Amazon River or the surrounding rainforest region in South America.
+Amazonian (adj) means relating to the Amazon River or the surrounding rainforest region in South America.
+Example: “The expedition studied amazonian tree frogs found nowhere else on Earth.”

-How to Use Amazonian
+How to use Amazonian

 Learner’s notesIn plain EnglishRelating to the Amazon (river, rainforest, or mythical warriors), or describing something huge, powerful, or extremely demanding.

-Word Forms
+Word forms

 more Amazonian comparative, Amazonians plural, most Amazonian superlative

-Fill the Gap
+Fill the gap

 Can you complete this real example?